When to plant radishes

 How long until radishes is ready to harvest?

-About 28 days from transplant or sowing.
-In zone 6, plants set out around Apr 2 are typically ready near Apr 30.
+About 28 days from planting until first harvest.
+In zone 6, radishes planted around Apr 2 is typically ready near Apr 30.